release-it/release-it/README.md

 | GitHub release          | `github.release` | `false` | `prompt.src.release` |   `Y`   |
 | npm publish             | `npm.publish`    | `true`  | `prompt.src.publish` |   `Y`   |

-The "Option" + "Default" columns represent default options in non-interactive/CI mode.
-The "Prompt" + "Default" columns represent the prompts and their default answers in interactive mode.
+The **Option/Default** columns represent default options in **non-interactive/CI** mode.
+The **Prompt/Default** columns represent the prompts and their default answers in **interactive** mode.
 You can still change the answer to either `Y` or `N` as the questions show up (or cancel the process with `Ctrl-c`).

+Notes:

-Note that, if an option (e.g. `npm.publish`) is `false`, the related prompt (`prompt.src.publish`) will not be shown at all in interactive mode (regardless of its default answer).
+- If an option is set to `false`, the related prompt will not be shown at all in interactive mode (regardless of its default answer).
+- On a Continuous Integration (CI) environment, the non-interactive mode is activated automatically.

 ## Command hooks